Powerful. intuitive. engaging.

 Learning From Precedence

-Before sketching out ideas, studying deployed projects is essential to survey current offerings, identify downfalls, and note opportunities for improvement.
+Before ideating, studying adjacent projects is essential to survey current offerings, identify downfalls, and note opportunities for improvement.

-Based on survey data showing high streaming platform usage (~95%), analysis strictly focused on projects with streaming API integration (mainly Spotify), ensuring insights were directly relevant to how curators primarily interact with their libraries.
+Shown in survey data: High streaming platform usage (~95%), competition analysis strictly focused on projects with streaming API integration (Spotify), ensuring insights were directly relevant to how curators primarily interact with their libraries.

 4 Approaches